dgaines2/vasp_manager/README.md

 unique name and contain a `POSCAR`.
 A sample method of creating the calculations folder from a `pandas.DataFrame` is available in `run_vasp_calculations.py`, and an example calculations folder is provided in `calculations.tar.gz`.
-2) Configure `vasp_manager/config/computing_config.json`.
+2) Configure `computing_config.json` and place it in the base directory with `run_vasp_calculations.py`.
 You will need to specify your `user_id`, a `potcar directory`, a `queuetype`, and a `vasp module`.
 As of now, only CORI at NERSC and QUEST at Northwestern University are supported.
 Any other SLURM based supercomputers can be easily added, but modifications could be made for other queue management systems.
+3) If desired, make modifications to `calc_config.json`.
+This must also be placed in the base directory with `run_vasp_calculations.py`.

 Vasp input creation is automatic, and so is job submission and analysis.
 Simply rerun the main script and any calculations that are ready for the next type of